 Genuine Arizona Turquoise

-Turquoise has graced the halls and tombs of Aztec kings and Egyptian pharaohs, such as Tutankhamun, whose golden funeral mask is inlaid with turquoise.
-Today the rarest and most valuable turquoise is found right here in the American Southwest.
+Turquoise has graced the halls and tombs of Aztec kings and Egyptian pharaohs such as Tutankhamun, whose golden funeral mask is inlaid with turquoise.
+Today, the rarest and most valuable turquoise is found right here in the American Southwest.
 But the future of the blue beauty is unclear.

 We found a limited supply of turquoise from Arizona and snatched it up for our Sedona Turquoise Pendant.
-Inspired by the work of those ancient craftsmen and designed to showcase the exceptional blue stone, each stabilized vibrant cabochon features a unique, one-of-a-kind matrix surrounded in Bali metalwork.
+Inspired by the work of those ancient craftsmen and designed to showcase this exceptional blue stone, each stabilized vibrant cabochon features a unique, one-of-a-kind matrix surrounded in Bali metalwork.

 - 26 Carats total weight

-- 20x30mm fancy cut Arizona turquoise
+- 20x30mm fancy cut compressed Arizona turquoise

 - 1"x 1 3/4" pendant